-You’re probably very familiar with two popular Indian dishes, saag paneer and mattar paneer, both of which showcase the delicate, milky taste of fresh curd cheese.
-However, paneer tikka masala is slightly different from these two dishes in that it’s made with a spiced tomato-based sauce.
-Paneer tikka masala is a wonderful vegetarian alternative to chicken tikka masala, and is so much easier to make yourself since there’s no chicken to be cooked or marinated.
+You’re probably very familiar with two popular Indian dishes, saag paneer and matar paneer, both of which showcase the delicate, milky taste of fresh curd cheese.
+However, paneer tikka masala is slightly different from these two dishes because it’s creamier, more decadent, and builds upon a base of a spiced tomato-based sauce.

 How to Make Paneer

 Homemade paneer sounds scary to make, but it’s a fairly straightforward process that takes less than an hour to complete.